+The Articles of Association comply with the Swedish Companies Act as regards appointment and dismissal of Board members and amendments to the Articles of Association.
 The company's Articles of Association do not contain any limitations as to how many votes each shareholder may cast at general meetings.
-All shareholders who are registered on Euroclear Sweden's list of shareholders who have notified their attendance to the company in due time are entitled to attend the Meeting and to vote for their total holding of shares.
-Shareholders may bring an assistant to the meeting provided they have notified the company.
+All shareholders who are registered on Euroclear Sweden's list of shareholders who have notified their attendance to the company in due time are entitled to attend the general meeting and to vote for their total holding of shares.
+Shareholders may bring an assistant to the general meeting provided they have notified the company.